magnitov/protease_annotation_pipeline/README.md

 #### Step 2: Identification of pockets

 For this step we provided a sample data of 10 annotated serine proteases as an example in **sample_data_pockets.csv**.
+It includes our reference structure, four additional structures to refine the pockets, and 5 example structures.

 The following command runs the pockets search: `python 02_find_pockets.py --input sample_data_pockets.csv --ref 3tjv --extra_ref 1iau,1ox1,1hne,1ab9 --radius 4.5 --cutoff 2`